Congressional Research Service: Congressional Research Service reports

-Reports by the Congressional Research Service, usually referred to as CRS Reports, are the encyclopedic research reports written to clearly define issues in a legislative context.
+Reports by the Congressional Research Service, usually referred to as CRS Reports, are the encyclopedic research reports written to define issues in a legislative context clearly.

 Over 700 new CRS reports are produced each year; 566 new products were prepared in Fiscal Year 2011.
 Nearly 7,800 were in existence as of the end of 2011.

 The types of CRS reports include Issue Briefs (IB), Research Memos (RM), and Reports, which appear in both Short (RS) and Long (RL) formats.

+Air War College of the United States Air Force published a categorical listing of CRS reports, last updated on May 13, 2011.